tock/tock/doc/Design.md

 The choice of particular HIL interfaces is pretty important, and we have some general principles we follow:

 1. HIL implementations get to assume this HIL is the only way the device will be used.
 As a result, Tock tries to avoid having several HILs that provide different interfaces to similar resources, because it will not, in general, be possible for multiple drivers to use different HILs for the same device simultaneously.
+For example, an ADC HIL could have two versions: one that only takes single samples and one that allows for repeated, periodic samples.
+   If the two interfaces are used simultaneously, likely one would corrupt the settings of the other, and at least one of the interfaces would not function correctly.

 2. HIL implementations should be fairly general.
 If we have an interface that doesn't work very well across different hardware, we probably have the wrong